Michalychforever/CLASS_LVDM/README.md

 * Y - charachterizes LV in the dark matter sector

-In order to use the code, download the .zip file and add the file bessels.dat into the folder.
 If you use this code for your research, please cite the papers arXiv:1209.0464 and arXiv:1410.6514.